⚖️ Understanding The Law the Right Way | Traffic Stops Explained — Rights and Legal Boundaries (Chapter Six)

 Evidence of impairment

-They may search the vehicle under the automobile exception.
+An officer may search under the automobile exception.

 Ordering Occupants Out of the Vehicle